 7. Get Your Steps In

-What if getting out into the woods isn’t your cup of tea, but you still want to enjoy some outdoor time during your visit to Independence?
+What if getting out into the woods or on the trail isn’t your cup of tea, but you still want to enjoy some outdoor time during your visit to Independence?
 No worries — just head to the Square!
 Historic Independence Square is the perfect place to explore, and it definitely makes for an adventure all its own.
 This is the city’s true heart and has been for generations.
-The Square was a meeting point for pioneers coming through on their way out west back in the 1800s, and today, anchored by the Historic Truman Courthouse, it remains the city’s best-known and most beloved gathering place.
-In and just off the Square, there’s a whole host of restaurants, cafes, boutiques, and shops, many housed in historic buildings.
+The Square was a meeting point for pioneers coming through on their way out West back in the 1800s.
+Today, anchored by the Historic Truman Courthouse, it remains the city’s best-known and most beloved gathering place with free tours taking place Tuesday through Friday from 11 a.m.–2 p.m.
+In and just off the Square, there’s a whole host of restaurants, cafés, boutiques, and shops, many housed in historic buildings.
 You’ll have no trouble getting your steps in on the Square!
 It’s also a romantic spot for a cozy date night.

 To learn much more about all of the fantastic things — outdoors and otherwise — to see, do, and experience in Independence, Missouri, check out the city’s online visitors guide or visit our Independence content here.